- Postgresql Dba Command Cheat Sheet

 - Make a multiple Postgres table query with the

-NATURAL JOIN
+NATURAL JOINstatement:

 SELECT*FROM table1 NATURALJOIN table2 ON conditions |

-Here are a few common SELECT
+Here are a few common SELECT statements for displaying table rows.

 - Use the wildcard

-to show all table rows:
+(*)to show all table rows:

 Postgresql Cheat Sheet Commands